suanj/General-Assembly-Final-Project/README.md

 Some of these music playlist youtube channels are owned by major music labels or companies to promote their artist's music.
 However, there are also a lot of youtube channels that individuals own.

-So, I wanted to find a way to provide some insights and promote music playlist youtube channels to those individuals.
+So, I wanted to find a way to provide some insights on promoting music playlist youtube channels to those individuals.

 # Data Collection